Katlyn Cerminara: Mixed martial arts career

 After going 7–0 as an amateur, Cerminara made her professional mixed martial arts debut against Rebecca Heintzman on June 28, 2014, at CFFC 37.
 She won the fight via unanimous decision.

 Cerminara made her second professional fight at World Series of Fighting 13: Moraes vs. Bollinger on September 13, 2014.
 Katlyn Cerminara secured a knockout triumph against 44-year-old Brigitte Narcise at 38 seconds of the final round in the flyweight category.

 Cerminara had her two subsequent bouts canceled.
 Against Allanna Jones in the Ring of Combat 49, and against Nohime Dennison at CFFC 45.
 Finally, on May 9, 2015, she fought twice in the same day, beating Linn Wennergren by unanimous decision, and Melinda Fábián by submission in the first round.

 She returned to the event where she made her debut, the CFFC, and held three more fights there.
 The results continued great: two belts, two victories by unanimous decision and one by knockout, due to a knee.

-Cerminara debuted in the UFC on July 13, 2016, at UFC Fight Night: McDonald vs. Lineker against Lauren Murphy.
+Cerminara debuted in the UFC on July 13, 2016, at UFC Fight Night 91 against Lauren Murphy.
 She won the fight via unanimous decision.

 Cerminara next fought Liz Carmouche at UFC 205.
 She lost the bout via split decision.

 Cerminara faced Irene Aldana at UFC 210 on April 8, 2017.
 She won the fight by decision.

-Cerminara faced Mara Romero Borella on January 27, 2018, at UFC on Fox: Jacaré vs. Brunson 2.
+Cerminara faced Mara Romero Borella on January 27, 2018, at UFC on Fox 27.
 She won the fight via unanimous decision.

 Cerminara faced Alexis Davis on July 28, 2018, at UFC on Fox 30.
 She won the fight by unanimous decision.

 Cerminara faced Jessica Eye on December 8, 2018, at UFC 231.
 She lost the fight by split decision.

 Cerminara faced Joanne Calderwood on June 8, 2019, at UFC 238.
 She won the fight by unanimous decision.

 Cerminara faced Jennifer Maia on November 2, 2019, at UFC 244.
 At the weigh-ins, Maia weighted at 127.2 pounds, 1.2 pounds over the flyweight non-title fight limit of 126.
 The bout proceed at catchweight and Maia was fined 25% of her purse and went to Chookagian.
 She won the fight via unanimous decision.